whitestranger7/react-native-orientation-turbo/docs/ADVANCED_USAGE.md

 }
 ```

-**State Synchronization**: When you call `OrientationTurbo` static methods in MainActivity, the state is stored in `OrientationTurbo.sharedState` and automatically synced with `OrientationTurboModule` when React Native initializes.
+**State Synchronization**: When you call `OrientationTurbo` static methods in MainActivity, the state is stored in the internal `OrientationState` singleton and automatically available to both native and React Native contexts without any synchronization overhead.

 ## State Synchronization Mechanisms